 In the sixth semester of the Social Work Practice a five-day tribal visit is conducted.
-Tribal visit provide opportunities to experience tribal life, analyze their dynamics, and observe the functioning of local self-government and voluntary organizations.
+Tribal visit provides opportunities to experience tribal life, analyze their dynamics, and observe the functioning of local self-government and voluntary organizations.
 This experience aids peer participation in planning for activities for own group and those for tribal people.
 It also helps develop skills, carry out, evaluate, and report the experience.

-- To experience a Tribal way of living. - To observe the dynamics of a Tribal community. - To study the cultural integration and harmony within a Tribal setting. - To know the indigenous practices that the community holds. - To document their cultural and ritualistic practices. - To analyse the socio-economic and cultural factors affined to a Tribal community. - To develop understanding and ability to critically analyses various problems and needs of the individuals, groups and communities in a Tribal setting. - To develop knowledge about community resources and services. - To learn the administrative processes and the local leaderships in a Tribal setting. - To learn to integrate theory with practice in effectively studying the Tribal setting. - To utilize practice principles based on professional social work values.
+- To experience a Tribal way of living. - To observe the dynamics of a Tribal community. - To study the cultural integration and harmony within a Tribal setting. - To know the indigenous practices that the community holds. - To document their cultural and ritualistic practices. - To analyse the socio-economic and cultural factors affined to a Tribal community. - To develop understanding and ability to critically analyses various problems and needs of the individuals, groups, and communities in a Tribal setting. - To develop knowledge about community resources and services. - To learn the administrative processes and the local leaderships in a Tribal setting. - To learn to integrate theory with practice in effectively studying the Tribal setting. - To utilize practice principles based on professional social work values.

 Tribal visit carries 50 Marks.
-This is awarded on the basis of report submitted by the students, on basis of every day evaluation and student's involvement in planning and execution of the activities in the visit.
+This is awarded on the basis of report submitted by the students, on basis of every day evaluation and student's involvement in planning and execution of the activities in the pre and in-camp activities.

-The Student must complete all five days of the tribal visit to become eligible for the viva-voce.
+The student must complete all five days of the tribal visit to become eligible for the viva-voce.
 The student must secure 50% to pass the Tribal Visit-Practicum examination through viva.
-Failed candidates must re-do the Rural Camp.
+Ineligible candidates must re-do the Tribal visit and Failed candidates must re-do the Viva.